 All open voids above and below upper and lower kitchen cabinets shall be sealed with caulk or cabinet matching material/finish and all cabinets shall be caulked where the cabinet meets a wall surface to prevent pest infestation.
 No open voids will be allowed.
 All open voids/holes in cabinet backs must be sealed with matching cabinet material, caulk or expandable foam and all pipe penetrations must be covered with an escutcheon.

 Kitchen cabinets must be provided above and below countertops.
 Cabinets shall be constructed with solid wood or plywood boxes, stiles, rails, doors, and drawer fronts.
-All cabinets will conform to the performance and fabrication requirements of KCMA Severe Use and bear the KCMA Certification Seal.
+All cabinets will conform to the performance and fabrication requirements of ANSI/KCMA A161.1, Performance & Construction Standard for Kitchen and Vanity Cabinets or an equivalent certification.
+All Cabinets mustbear the theCertification Seal.
 No particle board pressboard or fiberboard will be allowed.

 Blinds: All windows should have neutral color horizontal mini blinds.
 All glass doors should have either mini-blinds or vertical slat blinds.